Redbank to Penraevon

 “Moortown retail park has a public house, the Penny Fun, whose name relates to the history of the area as follows.
 The word ‘pen’ comes from the Celtic for ‘hill’.
 What is now Tunnel How Hill is visible from the Centre to the south-west.
 It was previously Pen-how-fyn, and a hamlet around what is now the Centre was Paenfynaen (where fynaen means settlement).
 Tunnel How Hill was referred to as Penny Fun in the 19th century and several houses in the vicinity used the name.
 There is a Penny Field nearby in Meanwood Park.”History of Moortown

 There were a series of streets in Leeds called Penraevon about 2 miles away in Sheepscar.
 They were built in the 1900’s and have since been knocked down and replaced with the Penreavon Industrial Estate.
-So perhaps the person who changed the name of the house was involved in the building of the streets?
+These were also built and we presumed named by the Builder/developer John Franks.
 There was also The Penraevon Home for Boys which was opened by the Waifs and Strays Society on April 1st, 1903, in a house on the High Street, Boston Spa.
 The home closed in 1919 when its lease on the house expired.
 Boston Spa is less than 10 miles away.
-It seems strange that there are no other Penraevon’s in the rest of the UK though there is a Gold Mine in Rhodesia called Penraevon mine.
+And there is a Penraevon nr Whitstable.
+It seems strange that there are so few other Penraevon’s in the rest of the UK though there is a Gold Mine in Rhodesia called Penraevon mine.
 Could all these properties be related?

 Penraevon Street, now demolished